 Postpartum Depression: What It Really Looks Like (And How to Get Support)

-In fact, about 1 in 7 mothers experience PPD in the first year after giving birth (CDC, 2022).
-Understanding what it looks like — both the obvious and the hidden signs — can make a huge difference in how you feel and how quickly you get support.
+About 1 in 7 mothers experience PPD in the first year after giving birth.
+Understanding what it actually looks like, both the obvious signs and the ones nobody talks about, can make a real difference in how quickly you get support.

 Classic Signs You Might Have Heard Of